 You’d be surprised at the number of hotels that can’t get their own phone systems straight.
 At a Holiday Inn in Toronto recently, when I pressed the button clearly marked Wake Up Call, I was directed to their reservations call centre.
 I think it may have been in India as I’m pretty sure I heard a “chai walla” in the background.
 When I checked out, they even tried to charge me for the call.
-I’d be better off investing in mobile voip solutions for my travels.

 At the same hotel I got a fast busy signal when I called room service.
 Once or twice, no problem.
 But busy signal for twenty minutes?
 Busy cooking up excuses why they could not answer the phone no doubt.
 Perhaps a carrier pigeon would have delivered better results.
 Of course I would have probably eaten the pigeon I was that hungry.
 So maybe not such a good idea after all.

 Poor Hotel Habit #2 – Internet: LAN-locked LAN-lovers